nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 This analysis reveals important differences in the health and social conditions of C/UAs in different clusters: Cluster 0, which includes a number of local authorities in the South East and East tend to be less deprived, healthier and have higher life expectancy.
 By contrast, C/UAs in Cluster 1 tend to have lower life expectancy in the most deprived deciles, important inequalities in life expectancy, and more instances of domestic abuse.
 Cluster 2, which includes larger cities outside of London and the South East is characterised by high mortality rates from preventable cardiovascular diseases.
 Cluster 5, including several London boroughs, has a higher prevalence of Sexually Transmitted Diseases (STDs) and lower overweight and obesity rates.
 Cluster 7, with a number of rural C/UAs spread across the country, tend to have an older population.

 We note that our analysis is not seeking to establish a causal link between these variables and early year outcomes, but to capture differences in the local context potentially underpinning and proxying socio-economic differences, challenges and advantages which might be linked to variation in early year outcomes.
-In that respect, differences between our clusters seem to reflect stark differences in the health and social situation in different parts of the country as well as unique challenges (e.g. around poverty, obesity or crime) that depend on the local context and which we believe should be taken into account when putting in place policies to improve early year outcomes.
+In that respect, differences between our clusters seem to reflect stark differences in the health and social situation in different parts of the country as well as unique challenges (e.g. around poverty, obesity or crime) that depend on the local context and which might influence the policies needed to improve early year outcomes.

 #### Population size and ethnicity

 In @fig:socio we dig further into other differences between the C/UAs assigned into clusters.
 The horizontal axis captures the ethnic diversity of the population in a C/UA based on 2001 census data, and the size of the circles represents the size of the population according to the most recent estimates from ONS.
-This shows high levels of ethnic diversity in London boroughs assigned to cluster 5 (and lower levels in those that were assigned to other clusters), and in the larger cities outside London and the South East included in cluster 3.
+This shows high levels of ethnic diversity in London boroughs assigned to cluster 5 (and lower levels in those that were assigned to other clusters), and in the larger cities outside London and the South East included in cluster 3: in several cases, ethnic diversity appears linked to how C/UAs in a region are assigned to different clusters.

 ![Size, cluster assignment and ethnic diversity by Government Office Region in England](png/cluster_demo.png) {#fig:socio}